Notes on the Geography of China: Hong Kong 4: Luk Keng's Fields

 At the far end of the village, a rough path climbs through the forest covering that hill.

-The path through the forest doesn't take more than two minutes to walk, but it's a little spooky, because of the creaking bamboo.
+The path through the forest doesn't take more than two minutes to walk, but bamboo creaking the breeze makes it a little spooky.

 Up top, the forest opens to hills that used to be covered in paddy, which was irrigated by small ditches and carried by the headload down the path.

-A new but even more newly abandoned irrigation channel.
+A new but even more recently abandoned irrigation channel.
 In 1989, water burbled happily, though it was mostly unused.
-A couple of years later, the switch had been turned off, as farmers found better work a bus ride away.
+A couple of years later, the switch was turned off, as farmers found better work a bus ride away.

 A dry-season photo.
 In 1989, there was paddy growing on some of these terraces, but it was weedy, neglected.
 A few years later, there was no paddy at all, just weeds and slowly slumping terrace walls.

 Whoosh!
 A couple of trail bikers whip past.